fukurosan/Jhaystack/docs/configuration.md

 - **Function**: `setExcludedPaths`

 Array of regular expressions that evaluate invalid value paths that should not be evaluated for matches.
 This option always takes precedence over the included paths.
-Say for example that you configure included paths to scan everything that matches ".products.", but configure ".products.newProducts." to be excluded.

 ```javascript
 const excludedPaths = [